cloudrac3r/out-of-your-element/readme.md

     │   ├── converters
     │   │   └── *.js
     │   └── event-dispatcher.js
-    * We aren't using the matrix-js-sdk, so here's all the stuff we need to call the Matrix CS API:
+    * We aren't using the matrix-js-sdk, so here's all the stuff we need to call the Matrix C-S API:
     ├── matrix
     │   └── *.js
     * Various files you can run once if you need them.
 Hopefully you won't need them.
     ├── scripts
-    │   └── *.js
+    │   ├── *.js
-    * First time running a new bridge?
+    │   * First time running a new bridge?
 Run this file to plant a seed, which will flourish into state for the bridge:
-    ├── seed.js
+    │   └── seed.js
-    * You are here :)
+    * You are here! :)
     └── readme.md

 ## Dependency justification

-(transitive dependency count) dependency name: explanation
+(deduped transitive dependency count) dependency name: explanation

-* (0) @chriscdn/promise-semaphore
+* (0) @chriscdn/promise-semaphore: It does what I want!
+I like it!
-* (50) better-sqlite3: SQLite3 is the best database, and this is the best library for it.
+* (42) better-sqlite3: SQLite3 is the best database, and this is the best library for it.
 Really!
 I love it.
 * (1) chunk-text: It does what I want.
 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
 * (8) snowtransfer: Discord API library with bring-your-own-caching that I trust.
 * (1) discord-markdown: This is my fork!
 I make sure it does what I want.
 * (1) heatsync: Module hot-reloader that I trust.
 * (1) js-yaml: It seems to do what I want, and it's already pulled in by matrix-appservice.
-* (115) matrix-appservice: I wish it didn't pull in express :(
+* (70) matrix-appservice: I wish it didn't pull in express :(
 * (0) mixin-deep: This is my fork!
 It fixes a bug in regular mixin-deep.
 * (3) node-fetch@2: I like it and it does what I want.
 * (0) prettier-bytes: It does what I want and has no dependencies.